EduardoZepeda/coffee-bytes-hugo/content/posts/python/no-cometas-este-error-al-usar-arrays-en-python/index.en.md

 coverImage: images/NoCometasEsteError.jpg
 coverImageCredits: Credits to https://www.pexels.com/es-es/@nishizuka-25426/
 date: '2021-04-07'
+seo_title: "Common Python Array Mistake and How to Fix It"
-description: Why is it that when I change one element of an array in a Python array all the others are changed?
-I explain why it happens and how to prevent it.
+description: Why changing one element in a Python matrix changes all others?
+Learn the cause and the simple fix for this common Python array bug.
 keywords:
 - python
 - performance